 According to a study published in the Medical Journal of Australia 2008 on 50 passengers who spent more than 5 hours on flights, there were significant differences in ankle circumference and symptoms of Economy Class Syndrome.

 The ankle circumferences of those subjects who were not wearing compression garments were significantly bigger than the ankle circumferences of those subjects who were wearing compression garments.
 The subjects with no compression garments also experience more pain during those long flights than the subjects who were wearing compression garments.

 The same study also indicated that the subjects with compression garments experienced increased concentration, alertness, and energy levels; their legs felt significantly better after the flight, and they had a better night’s sleep after the flight.

 10. Stabilizing Joints

-According to an independent study on the effect of graduated compression garments on distance running biomechanics of 6 subjects who wore long tights during 30 repeats of running sessions, there was no inhibition of running stride at the knee but there was improvement in propulsion from the hip.
+According to an independent study on the effect of graduated compression garments on distance running biomechanics of 6 subjects who wore long tights during 30 repeats of running sessions, there was no inhibition of running stride at the knee but there was an improvement in propulsion from the hip.

-But should you choose a more expensive compression clothing over a less expensive one?
-YES but only if the brand has invested as much time or money into research because the medical benefits of an excellent compression clothing should be backed by independent testing.
+But should you choose more expensive compression clothing over a less expensive one?
+YES but only if the brand has invested as much time or money into research because the medical benefits of excellent compression clothing should be backed by independent testing.